RMCrean/bmc-git-and-github-tutorial/docs/part1.md

 As we have now seen in [the powerpoint](TODO - add link), Git is a version control system used to track changes in source code (or other files).
-It enables multiple people to work on the same project simultaneously and (somewhat) independently.s
+It enables multiple people to work on the same project simultaneously and (somewhat) independently.

 ## Part 1.1 - Install Git and Create a GitHub Account